 VIPKid Teacher Application

 The VIPKid Teacher job does have a bit of an application process.
-The first step is filling out an application.
+The first step is filling out an application, which you can find here.

 If they’re interested, you’ll have to complete an interview and have a demo class to make sure you fit what they have in mind.